Preserving Heritage Barns

 The Washington Trust is hosting several workshops throughout the state to provide additional information and give interested applicants the chance to ask questions.
 Although each workshop is two hours, the portion of each workshop about the Heritage Barn Grants will be from 7:00pm to 8:00pm.

 Can’t make it to a workshop?
 We’ve recorded an online version of the presentation you can check out!

 For additional guidance, here is an example of a well organized, concise application from a previous year.
 Some identifying information has been removed for privacy, but the general intent of the project and application is intact.
 Please note that only the completed application are included – the applicant submitted a full set of attachments which are not provided here.

-Have questions about the Heritage Barn program?
+Have general questions about the Heritage Barn program?
 Start by checking out all the great info on our page of Frequently Asked Questions:

 The Heritage Barn Grant Program is a program of the Washington State Department of Archaeology & Historic Preservation (DAHP).
 Additional program information can be found on the DAHP website.

 Want to join our Heritage Barn email list?
 Follow the link below to sign up: